Sage/carbon-factory/docs/webpack.md

 ### Additional Assets

-We still support loading assets through `package.json` files using [Parcelify Loader](https://www.npmjs.com/package/parcelify-loader).
-However this is not quite as full featured as we had previously, we no longer support:
+We no longer support loading assets through `package.json` files using [Parcelify Loader](https://www.npmjs.com/package/parcelify-loader).

-* Loading multiple assets using an array.
-* Loading assets other than css/scss files.

-To resolve these issues we recommend using Webpack's import ability of importing these assets in the JavaScript file itself.
+Instead use Webpack to import these assets in the JavaScript file itself.

 For example, given the following `package.json`: